servetti-polito/neubot/doc/neubot.1.rst

   Neubot starts for the first time.

 **/var/neubot/database.sqlite3**
-  System-wide results database for UNIX systems (except Linux), created when Neubot starts for the first time.
+  System-wide results database for non-Linux UNIX systems, created when Neubot starts for the first time.

 EXAMPLES